• Skip to primary navigation

 An air fryer uses convection to cook food.

 Convection oven cooking uses a high-powered fan to circulate hot air around the food as it is cooking.
-This hot circulating air helps to keep the food at a consistent temperature so that it cooks evenly.
+This hot circulating air helps keep the food at a consistent temperature to cook evenly.

-Air frying is the perfect technique for creating crispy breaded things that you would typically deep fry with a minimal amount of oil.
+Air frying is the perfect technique for creating crispy breaded things that you typically deep fry with minimal oil.
 If you are trying to eat healthier but miss some of your favorite foods like breaded fish tacos, air fryer recipes can be the perfect solution.

-Mealthy's CripsLid turns your Instant Pot into a digital air fryer.
+Mealthy’s CripsLid turns your Instant Pot (affiliate link) into a digital air fryer.

 Check out the CrispLid Here!
 This lid is an add-on tool that turns your current multi-pot into a convection oven.

-If you know me at all, you know that tacos are life in my world.
+If you know me, you know that tacos are life in my world.

 Baja fish tacos cooked in an airfryer.
 Street taco sized corn tortillas and white sauce make these super authentic.